 - “The third reason it’s very exciting is that Microsoft doesn’t own it and I don’t think they can.
 It’s the one thing in the industry that Microsoft can probably never own.
 I think one of the things that’s essential is that the government continue to fund the Internet as a public trust, as a public facility and remove any of these ridiculous notions of privatizing it that have been brought up.
 I don’t think they’re going to fly, thankfully.” – Steve Jobs

-- Jacques Mattheij wrote an article, it’s like the New Speak in 1984 by George Orwell, but on the Internet.
+- Jacques Mattheij wrote an article, about the web in 2050, which feels like the New Speak in George Orwell's 1984.

 APIs only let you look at the data in a particular way, typically the way that the hosting site looks at it

 About API, II (Q: differences between data, protocol, API?)

 pass the noun to the verb: /share?v=1234 pass the verb to the noun: /v/1234?m=share